BANGOR, ME — December 15, 2020

 clinical depression and bi-polar emotions/tendencies.
 SO MUCH MORE than “normal” people trying

-to cope with the effects of COVID related fear, anxiety, anger, sadness, and
+to cope with the effects of COVID.
+The fear, anxiety, anger, sadness, the isolation, the suffering.

 “We” are used to fear.
 And anxiety.
 Anger.
 Sadness.
 And suffering.

 Do you know why?
-Because, even discounting the pandemic, we have lived with those things every damn day.
-Those things took up permanent residency within us LONG before this pandemic came along.
-And the isolation, too.
-We’ve lived with that.
+Because we have always lived with those things, every damn day.
+Those things took up permanent residency within us LONG before the pandemic came along.
+And the isolation...
+We’ve always lived with that.
 The physical and emotional isolation is always a part of us.

 We cope with these things every day, our entire lives- because these things are parts of an illness, no matter what you may think or believe.
-And the illness and symptoms do not just go away or resolve on their own.
-The best we can hope for is that our meds, or counseling, or behavior modification will help to quiet our symptoms.
+An illness with symptoms that do not just go away or resolve on their own.
+The best we can hope for is that our medications, or counseling, or behavior modification will help to quiet our symptoms.
 It is a constant struggle, a raging battle.
 And most of us survive it at the end of every day, only to get up every morning, feeling the suffocating weight of that war all over again.
 And again, and again, and again.

 I can’t expect you to understand, or even imagine how we must be feeling in the current climate.
 Without actually experiencing this state of mind, this capsule of dread that we live in, one cannot possibly relate.

 Additionally, many people don’t even have the desire to try and comprehend it.
 Either they don’t believe that mental illness is a thing, or they are just not willing to look it in the face.
 And I can almost understand that.
-Because it is difficult to acknowledge the things that we don’t understand, or that cause us discomfort.
+Because it is difficult to acknowledge the things that we don’t understand, or the things that make us uncomfortable.
 So, just ignore it, instead.
 Make it invisible.
 As if it were the elephant in the room that they’d prefer to cover with a blanket.
 Or a brick fucking wall.

 But those violations of the COVID doctrine are unacceptable.
 Those actions are not understandable, or forgivable.
 And even though they might even be necessary for those of us suffering from mental illness, they are not considered necessary to “normal” people.